Wigan-CAMRA/constitution/constitution.md

 called when necessary to progress specific aspects of Branch business.
 The Branch Committee and any member of the Branch may put forward resolutions or bye-laws at such meetings to be discussed and voted upon.
-For the meeting to be quorate there shall not be less than 4 members of the Branch Committee in attendance.
+For the meeting to be quorate there shall not be less than three members of the Branch Committee in attendance.

 ## 6. Annual General Meetings